‘Remember Your Creator’ – The Salvation of the World Depends on It

 (This was originally published as a short “Creation Corner” article in the 2016.1 (Winter) edition of First News)

-This was originally published as a short “Creation Corner” article in a church bulletin (2016.1 Winter edition of First News, Dayton Open Bible)
+Please note that this article was originally published as a short “Creation Corner” article in a church bulletin significant space restraints (2016.1 Winter edition of First News, Dayton Open Bible)